 After implementing changes to eliminate unnecessary risk, a firm can also develop an emergency plan in the event a key person is suddenly unavailable.
 Research has shown that simply thinking through how to act in the worst-case scenario reliably leads to more positive outcomes.
 Planning, and even rehearsing, for the sudden unavailability of a key partner or essential office administrator will help to ensure your firm stays on track even in the event of a tragedy.

 LawMaster develops solutions for law firms and legal departments of all sizes.
-To learn more about how our suite of practice management tools can help your firm stay on track in the event of the loss of a key employee, contact us today to schedule a demo.
+To learn more about how our suite of practice management tools can help your firm stay on track in the event of the loss of a key employee, contact us today.